carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/06-biblio-crossref.md

 > ## Challenge 9.3 - Adding references you have not cited
 >
-> We have used a few packages in our paper that we do not necessarily cite in text.
-However, it is a good practice to add them to the reference list.
-This practice is recommended for giving proper credit to package developers and also to inform your readers about the exact version you have used to produce your paper.
+> We have used a few packages in our paper that we do not necessarily
+> cite in text.
+However, it is a good practice to add them to the
+> reference list.
+This practice is recommended for giving proper credit
+> to package developers and also to inform your readers about the exact
+> version you have used to produce your paper.
 >
-> Ideally we would follow this process for all packages we have installed and used to produce the paper.
-But for the sake of time, let's do that process for the Tidyverse package only.
+> Ideally we would follow this process for all packages we have
+> installed and used to produce the paper.
+But for the sake of time,
+> let's do that process for the package ***BayesFactor***.
+Since we have
+> the option to call R packages right from the insert citation, look for
+> the package and think how we can include it to the refrence list even
+> without citing it on our paper.
 >
-> 1) First, you would go to the [CRAN page for Tidyverse](https://cran.r-project.org/web/packages/tidyverse/index.html), click on citation info link and copy the corresponding BibTeX entry.
-> 2) Paste the bibtex to the "references.bib" file inside the "report/source and adjust the key as you wish.
->
->  We have pre-saved the bibtex for Tidyverse for you.
-Now that you have the citation info and know the that key for the package is @Tidyverse2019, how would you go about to add this bibliography as a no-cite?
->
 > > ## Solution
 > >
-> > You should call the @Tidyverse2019 it in the YAML, with the nocite function:
+> > You should call the \@ it in the YAML, with the nocite function:
 > >
 > > ```
 > > nocite: |
-> >  @Tidyverse2019
+> >  @BayesFactor
 > > ```
+> >
 > > {: .output}
 > >
-> {: .solution}
+> > {: .solution} {: .challenge}
-{: .challenge}

 > ## Important Info:
 > Does the indentation matter?
 Yes, you have to indent at least one space and the citation key should turn green to work.